grantseltzer/blog/content/blog/fermentation.md

 Description = ""
 Tags = []
 Categories = []
-Date = 2023-08-05T03:32:37+00:00
+Date = 2013-08-05T03:32:37+00:00
 +++

-In recent months I've decided that I haven't perpetuated enough hipster Brooklyn stereotypes and have taken up fermentation as a hobby.
+In the past year I've decided that I haven't perpetuated enough Brooklyn stereotypes and have taken up fermentation as a hobby.
 This post goes through a few of the experiments that I've run with varying success.
-My research mostly involved reading [The Art Of Fermentation](INSERTLINK), an amazing tome of knowledge by Sandor Katz.
-In it, he goes into fascinating detail about almost every fermentation technique that's been used through centuries of human history.
-It offered me great cultural, scientific, and practical context.

 My set up is pretty basic.
-I have a little cabinet/closet in the corner of my kitchen that i've designated as the <i>'fermentation station'</i>.
+I have a small cabinet/closet in the corner of my kitchen that i've designated as the <i>'fermentation station'</i>.
 I have a thermometer but it mostly stays at room temperature.
-I also affixed a curtain to avoid direct sunlight.
+In the winter it gets warmer as it sits directly in front of a radiator which is always on.
+I also affixed a curtain to avoid direct sunlight as the setup is next to a window.

 ![pretty picture of fermentation station](/fermentation/pretty.jpg)